Expanding cone and applications to homogeneous dynamics: Effective equidistribution

-The aim of this section is to prove effective equidistribution results of \S \ref{sec;intro k mixing}.
-As in \S \ref{sec;intro k mixing}, $\Gamma$ is lattice of a connected semisimple Lie group $G$, $H$ is a normal subgroup of $G$, $X=G/\Gamma$, $\mu_X$ is the probability Haar measure on $X$ and the unitary representation of $H$ on $L^2_0(X)$ has a spectral gap.
+The aim of this section is to prove results of \S \ref{sec;intro k mixing}.
+As in \S \ref{sec;intro k mixing}, $\Gamma$ is lattice of a connected semisimple Lie group $G$, $H$ is a normal subgroup of $G$, $X=G/\Gamma$, $\mu_X$ is the probability Haar measure on $X$ and the action of $H$ on $X$ has a spectral gap.

-\subsection{Notation and Background material}
+\subsection{Notation and background material}

 Recall that $\{b_t\}$ is a one parameter subgroup of $A$ such that the projection of $b=b_1$ to each simple factor of $H$ is not the identity element and $ H _{b}^+\le U$.
-Since $H$ is a normal subgroup of $G$ and $b\in A\le H$ we have $G_b^+=H_b^+\le U$.
+Since $H$ is a normal subgroup of $G$ and $b\in A\le H$ we have $G_b^+=H_b^+$.
 To simplify the notation we write $G^+=G^+_b$.
 The contracting and centralizing subgroups of $b$ in $G$ are defined as

 Let $\mathfrak g, \mathfrak g^+, \mathfrak g^-, \mathfrak g^c$ be the Lie algebras of $G, G^+, G^-, G^c$ respectively.